 3D Printing Technologies

 There are various technologies used for 3D printing on the market.
 They include FDM; SLS; SLA, MJF, SHS, SLM, Color Jet, Poly Jet, and many more.
 Each one of these types is suitable for specific, but various applications, and uses multiple materials.
+The common thing among all technologies is that the main concept of the manufacturing process steps in the construction of elements or units by adding layers of material rather than being cut out of blocks of material (milling and turning).
+SolidFill's team is experienced in each of these technologies.
+We are able to recommend the most appropriate for your project.

 3D Scanning Technologies

 3D scanning technologies make it possible to analyze a physical object, gather information on its shape, size and (if possible) colors and transform it into a 3D model.
+These technologies eliminate the need to transfer a 2D sketch with specified dimensions to a 3D model or create it from scratch when there is no dimensional data.
+3D scanning is an efficient method when you need to analyze complex objects with small details and complex shapes.

 Technologies in Detail